petersbingham/tisutil/README.md

 # scatteringutil
-Utilities related to the scattering quantities.
+Extension of matfuncutil for scattering matrices and other quantities.

 ## Installation